wilsonlau-uw/Activity-Classification/README.md

 ### == Training and Prediction ==
 Each iteration we will train a new model using the previous validated data and predicted results.
-Replace iteration<num> with the folder name of last iteration.
+Replace iteration&lt;num&gt; with the folder name of last iteration.

 `python Main.py --semisupervised  'iterations/iteration<num>/test_output.csv'`